agastalver/sir-covid-19-spain/README.md

 **Note**:

 * `susceptible`, `infected`, and `recovered`, stand for the observable population; thus, the ones that can be detected.
 The actual values could be higher.
+* `susceptible` is an estimated value calculated from `N` with respect to the `infected` and `recovered`, the actual value is not provided by the government.
 * `recovered` stands for people who has recovered from the virus or has died; as considered in the SIR model.

 -----